flow-io/contributing/README.md

 ### Type Checking

-Additionally, for setters, you are __strongly encouraged__ to type check input arguments.
+For setters, you are __strongly encouraged__ to type check input arguments.
 While including checks leads to longer modules and more required tests, doing so helps define user expectations and allows users to more easily debug their code.

 ``` javascript
 // Do: